 For symptomatic women consider referral for gynaecological assessment and further investigation to exclude genital tract malignancy.

-The new screening pathwayThe new Cervical Screening Test and pathway is a risk-based approach to the management of HPV and cervical cancer, as recommended by the Medical Services Advisory Committee (MSAC).
-Patients are managed according to their risk of developing significant cervical abnormalities within the next 5 years, which is determined by their Cervical Screening Test result.
+The screening pathwayThe Cervical Screening Test and pathway is a risk-based approach to the management of HPV and cervical cancer, as recommended by the Medical Services Advisory Committee (MSAC).
+Patients are managed according to their risk of developing significant cervical abnormalities within the next five years, which is determined by their Cervical Screening Test result.

-For clinician collected specimens, reflex LBC can be performed on the same cervical specimen (without requiring an additional request) and the pathology lab will issue the HPV test result, LBC test result and overall screening risk rating as a combined report.
-Self collection of a vaginal sample can only be tested for HPV.
-A new pathology request will be required for the clinician collected specimen for reflex LBC testing only.
-The pathology lab will then issue a combined report with the initial self-collect HPV test, LBC test result and overall screening risk rating as a combined report.
+For clinician collected specimens, reflex LBC can be performed on the same cervical specimen (without requiring an additional request) and the pathology laboratory will issue the HPV test result, LBC test result and overall screening risk rating as a combined report.
+Self-collection of a vaginal sample can only be tested for HPV.
+A new pathology request will be required for the clinician-collected specimen for reflex LBC testing only.
+The pathology laboratory will then issue a combined report with the initial self-collect HPV test, LBC test result and overall screening risk rating as a combined report.

 If any glandular abnormalities are detected on a screening test, healthcare providers should follow up according to the 2016 Guidelines.